melvingrg/About-Me/README.md

 # About-Me
 ## Hi :wave:

-I am an engineer turned Technical Writer :page_with_curl: and Business Analyst :chart_with_upwards_trend: with a knack for storytelling :stars:.
+I am an engineer turned Technical Writer :page_with_curl: and Scrum Master :chart_with_upwards_trend: with a knack for storytelling :stars:.
 My passion lies in driving customer success through clear and concise requirement gathering and documentation.
 With a strong enthusiasm for product improvements and customer satisfaction, I bring clarity to requirements, leading to better products.

 What I do: